Mondo's 14th world record: what’s fuelling this streak?

 05

 Behind all the world records and titles is of course a lot of hard work.
-The two-time World Athlete of the Year (2020 and 2022) still remains humble and never seems to take any win for granted.
+The three-time World Athlete of the Year (2020, 2022 & 2023), who most recently also became Laureus World Sportsman of the Year in 2025, still remains humble and never seems to take any win for granted.
 As for what the future holds, there are surely more records to come.
+The day he set his 11th world record at All Star Perche was - coincidentally the same day he released his debut single, Bop, under the name Mondo.